 Doesn’t sound so bad, so what are the downsides?

-Food on Ships
+Food on Ships:

-Relationships at Sea
+Relationships at Sea:

 I would often begin a contract with the fierce determination that “this time” I would make the most of it, but once a month or two would go by, the determination would wane, the excitement wore off, the little things which were once easy to ignore now seemed insurmountable, and I would drag myself through the last couple of months vowing never to return.
 It’s the part of me who seeks stimulation and change, but finds herself in the same routine and conversations day after day, month after month.
 It’s the part of me who’d rather take long silent walks in the woods than get wasted at the next themed crew party.
 It’s the part of me who likes to experience ultimate freedom, and feels trapped when contained to the ship and its protocols.
 It’s the part of me who craves healthy and fresh food, and laments when the mess is serving another unpalatable meal.
-It’s the part of me who likes feeling connected, but due to limitations of the shipboard internet, often feels disconnected.
+It’s the part of me who likes feeling connected, but due to limitations of the shipboard internet and fleeting friendships and romances, often feels disconnected.
 It’s the part of me which craves deep, satisfying conversations and relationships but must tolerate the vapidity of crew life.
 It’s the part of me who loves hello’s and hates goodbyes, but with the constant rotation of crew members and guests, finds herself saying goodbye all too often.
 Those are the parts of me that grows depressed as the days go on.

-So why do you keep going back?
+Why do I keep going back?

-Should I work on ships?
+Should you work on ships?

 Even though I admit to having a love/hate relationship with ships, I wouldn’t discourage anyone from giving it a try for themselves.
 Each contract brings new places, faces, and lasting memories, and some people take to the cruising life as a fish takes to water.
 You won’t know unless you go.
 I’ve had great contracts and I’ve had terrible ones.
-Since the people you work the closest to can make or break your experience there, I always begin a contract full of prayers that I will meet wonderful people and have a wonderful time.
+Since the people you work the closest to can make or break your experience there, I always begin a contract full of hope that I will meet wonderful people and have a wonderful time.
 When that doesn’t always turn out to be the case, I try to learn what I can from the difficulties.
 If you have an inkling to try it for yourself, I would say go for it!
 It’s only a few months of your life, after all.
 If you go into the contract determined to have a good time you most likely will, no matter what circumstances may arise.

-Transitioning From Ship to Land
+Transitioning From Ship to Land:

 A fair warning, ships are like Neverland; the lifestyle is inciting but it just isn’t real.
 None of us truly want to become ‘lifers’ (the term given to those who seem to stay forever), but it can happen before you know it if you’re not careful, and then ship life becomes the only life you know.
 It’s hard to have one foot on land and another at sea – impossible really – so there comes a time when you have to choose.
 Many people, myself included, find transitioning from ship to land extremely difficult.
 It’s hard to match the unique “highs” that ship life provides anywhere else.
 But for me, the balance of what I enjoy onboard versus what I want to accomplish in life has changed drastically.
-I’m now ever more determined to find my ‘Plan B’ and stay off ships, but I can’t deny what they have provided me: money in my pocket, performance experiences under my belt, new friends in my life, the knowledge that the world is my oyster, and ultimately the inspiration for this nifty website.
+I’m now ever more determined to find my ‘Plan B’ and stay off ships, but I can’t deny what they have provided me: money in my pocket, new performance experiences under my belt, new friends and relationships in my life, the knowledge that the world is my oyster, and ultimately the inspiration for this nifty website.
 For all of that, I can look past some of the nuances and be forever thankful.